texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Texas Criminal Court Records?

 Texas Criminal Court Records contain a compilation of records and information generated, created, produced, or filed in relation to a criminal court proceeding.
-It includes documents, information, and other data received, collected or maintained by the court or a court official on behalf of the court in connection with a criminal case.
-Court records may be available in electronic, paper or some other physical form.
+It includes documents, information, and other data received, collected, or maintained by the court or a court official on behalf of the court in connection with a criminal case.
+Court records may be available in electronic, paper, or physical form.
 Criminal court case records may refer to:

 • Calendars and dockets